zigpy/zigpy-xbee/README.md

 - To configure __usb__ port path for your XBee serial device, just specify the TTY (serial com) port, example : `/dev/ttyACM0`

+Note!
+Users can change UART baud rate of your Digi XBee using the Digi's XCTU configuration tool.

 Developers should note that Digi has different baud rate recommeations for UART interface of different XBee chips series.
-- zigpy-xbee will try to set baud rate to 57600 as that is the default for newer XBee Zigbee Coordinator API firmware.
+- Digi XBee Series 3 Zigbee modules has UART baud rate set to 115200 by default.
+- Newer Digi XBee Series 2 chips (like for example Digi XBee S2C) the default UART baud rate should be 57600.
 - Older Digi XBee Series 2 chips (like for example Digi XStick USB Adapter XU-Z11) the default UART baud rate might be 9600.
-  - Users can change UART baud rate of your Digi XBee using the Digi's XCTU configuration tool (recommend change to 57600).

 # Testing new releases